mirage335-colossus/extendedInterface/README.md

 # Copyright

-All content in this folder not owned by other authors is intended to be public domain.
+All content in this folder not owned by other authors, and also not under the '_lib/coreoracle' or '_lib/coreoracle-msw' subdirectories, is intended to be public domain.
 Other copyright notices may be provided as templates.
 See license.txt for details.

+For the license applied to coreoracle code, for details, see both of whichever exists of '_lib/coreoracle/license.txt' and '_lib/coreoracle-msw/license.txt' .
+Essentially, a GPLv3 license is applied, with strictly limited exceptions available.

 # Reference